scholarslab/praxis/about.md

 The Praxis Program funds a team of six University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
 Under the guidance of Scholars' Lab faculty and staff, they design and create a full-fledged digital humanities project or software tool.
 The first two cohorts of Praxis worked on [*Prism*](http://prism.scholarslab.org), a platform for "crowd-sourcing" textual analysis, visualization, and humanities interpretation.
-The third Praxis cohort re-imagined and re-created a defunct University of Virginia SpecLab project, the [*Ivanhoe Game*](http://ivanhoe.scholarslab.org).
+The third and forth Praxis cohorts re-imagined and re-created a defunct University of Virginia SpecLab project, the [*Ivanhoe Game*](http://ivanhoe.scholarslab.org).
+The fifth Praxis cohort explored time by sonifying data, and their resultant work was called [ClockWork](http://clockwork.scholarslab.org).
+The sixth cohort developed text analysis methods for examining the social media ecologies of the Kardashian family, producing [Dash-Amerikan](http://dashamerikan.scholarslab.org).
+Follow our [projects page](/projects/) for more information about past and current projects.

 [Recognizing](http://chronicle.com/blogs/profhacker/it-starts-on-day-one/37893) that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, we see the early years of the Praxis Program as an opportunity to experiment with an action-oriented curriculum *live and in public.*  We situate our program in a [larger conversation](http://uvasci.org/activities-2012-2013/) about the changing demands of the humanities in a digital age.

 To that end, and with the support of the Scholarly Communication Institute, we have also forged an international [Praxis Network](http://praxis-network.org) of model